Wealthsimple Trade is quite popular as Canada’s only stock trading platform to offer non-commissioned trades for both stocks and ETFs.

 While other independent brokerage platforms like Questrade and Qtrade allow you to purchase some or all ETFs free, you pay trading commissions when you sell (or buy/sell stocks).

-That said, the free Wealthsimple Trade account has some limitations which the recent premium subscription offer aims to resolve.
+That said, the free Wealthsimple Trade account has some limitations that the recent premium subscription offer aims to resolve.

 Wealthsimple Trade Premium

-The recently introduced premium subscription for Wealthsimple Trade offers access to:
+The premium subscription for Wealthsimple Trade offers access to:

 - Real-time market data

 - $5,000 instant deposit limit

 The market data that comes with the standard free Wealthsimple Trade account is delayed by 15 minutes.

 What this means is that the price quotes you are looking at are at least 15 minutes old and are not suitable if you are making short-term decisions (certainly not for day trading).